 The President of the United States might be the Leader of the Free World, but the actual job requirements are surprisingly minimal – significantly less qualifications than most careers.
 There is no one educational or career path to follow when pursuing the presidency, and our past Presidents have held some unusual jobs prior to their election from Actor and Farmer to Geologist and Judge.

 One must be at least 35 years of age, a natural-born citizen, and live in the United States for a minimum of 14 years.
 Otherwise?

 There’s no college requirement.
 Harry S. Truman never earned a degree.
-The position also has no requirement for past employment, as the 2016 election makes abundantly clear with Republican nominee Donald Trump the first major-party candidate to gain notoriety largely through reality television.
+The position also has no requirement for past employment.

 Certain jobs are historically proven to be the best route to the White House.
-Should Hillary Clinton win this year, she’ll join a long list of former Attorneys like John Adams, Thomas Jefferson and the current President, Barack Obama, to have studied law and worked as Lawyers.
+John Adams, Thomas Jefferson and the current President, Barack Obama, to have studied law and worked as Lawyers.

 Clinton would also join James Madison and James Monroe among Presidents who transitioned into the White House from Secretary of State – though John Quincy Adams was the last to have made such a move.